top of page

 (8) Saskatchewan Mineral Assessment Database, SMAD# 74K05-0140, Drill hole SYL-1, Sylia Lake Project 1998 Activities and Results, Retrieved from http://mineral-assessment.saskatchewan.ca/Pages/BasePages/Main.aspx

-• Areas with deeper basement (>700m) or multiple overlying conductive sedimentary units, such as Douglas and Wolverine Point formations, which may screen basement conductors, are lower priority for exploration.
+• Areas with deeper basement (>700m) or multiple overlying conductive sedimentary units, such as Douglas and Wolverine Point formations, which may mask basement conductors, are lower priority for exploration.

 Yellowstone Shea Creek Target.jpeg